- 1. I started R-Tag and it is asking for password. I did not set any users or passwords. How do I login ?

-Installation will create one user "BuiltIn Administrator", password is empty (no password).
-During the first start the program will login automatically using this user, after that it will start asking for user name and password.
+- During the installation R-Tag will create an user "BuiltIn Administrator" with empty password (no password).
 Please set a password for "BuiltIn Administrator" user to avoid security issues.

-R-Tag is using Crystal Reports 13 runtime Service pack 8.
+The current version of R-Tag is using Crystal Reports 13 runtime Service pack 22.
 The installation will install all required components including Crystal runtime.
 However. in some cases Crystal runtime might not be installed.
 Here are some possible scenarios:

 - You tested few other Crystal Reports 3rd party tools and CR runtime was already installed by one of them.
 Check what is your current service pack version.
 If one of the other tools installed for example service pack 5 Crystal reports setup may detect that version 13 is already installed and will not install it again.
 However R-Tag will expect ver.
 13 SP 8 and Crystal reports will be not available